-A selection of efficacious immune-modulating botanicals documented in Ayurvedic medicine as treatments for respiratory related illnesses.
+A selection of efficacious botanicals documented in Ayurvedic medicine as treatments for respiratory related illnesses.

-A key combination of vitamins and minerals that provide powerful antioxidant protection and support various cells of the immune system, including natural killer cells (NK-Cells) that help stave off pathogens.
+A key combination of vitamins and minerals that provide powerful antioxidant protection and support the normal and healthy function of various cells of the immune system, including natural killer cells (NK-Cells) that help stave off pathogens.

-Rather, Immune-Shroom is about taking control of your health through strategic evidence-based natural ingredients that are proven to support the body’s natural defences and strengthen immune system function.
+Rather, Immune-Shroom is about taking control of your health through strategic evidence-based natural ingredients that are proven to support the body’s natural defences and help to strengthen normal and efficient immune system function.

-With that in mind, we’re sure Immune-Shroom will benefit you.
+With that in mind, we’re absolutely sure Immune-Shroom will benefit you.